mdlacasse/ARP-Lab/README.md

 The best way to start is to read the example files described above.
 These files are meant to be run in a jupyter notebook, but these files can also be read in preview mode.
 Once familiar with their contents, go to the next section that will get you started.

 ## Requirements to run this program
 ARP Lab is coded in Python and is best run using either the *JupyterLab* or *jupyter* notebook.
 Therefore, I strongly recommend installing *Anaconda* on your computer.
 It can be found at [anaconda.com](https://anaconda.com).
 Follow the instructions in the Jupyter tutorial included (link below) for installing anaconda on your computer.
 The Jupyter Notebook interface is a Web-based application for authoring documents that combine live-code with narrative text, equations and visualizations.
-It will run in your default web browser.
+Jupyter will run in your default web browser, from your computer to your browser, and therefore no data is ever transferred on the Internet (your computer, i.e., `localhost`, is the server).

 You will also need the capability to read and edit Excel files.
 One can have an Excel license, or use the LibreOffice free alternative.